 All very well and political, but doesn’t Dracula, just considered as a novel qua novel, fall short of the greatness its “classic” status might seem to promise?
 Its characters are almost all flat and functional, if not simply stereotypical, from intrepid Jonathan to flirty Lucy, from rational Seward to the ludicrous gun-toting Texan Quincy Morris.

 The exceptions are Dracula and Van Helsing, with their doubled daemonism, but for as much as Van Helsing talks, he never quite stakes (pun intended) an ideological claim equal in heft and interest to Dracula’s early Nietzschean prophecies.
 Dracula himself disappears from the novel as a full character after the mesmerizing and oneiric opening chapters set in his country and castle; the novel’s often ineffective final third finds him trying to ship himself in his coffin back to Transylvania with our heroes in pursuit, an absurd drama of package-tracking in place of the conflict of wills and worldviews that might have brought the narrative to its climax instead.
-(I kept wondering, strangely, what Dostoevsky might have made of the material!)
+(I kept wondering, strangely, what Dostoevsky might have made of the material.
+Three words: Dracula on trial!)
 Mina is also a more fascinating character than the rest, but Stoker, himself bound by Victorian ideology, keeps her too pure or prim of soul to be properly conflicted about the promise of power and disinhibition Dracula proffers.

 The novel’s realist grounding of its fantastical elements, while crucial to its themes, leads it to feel thinly journalistic rather than thickly imagined in its texture, except for a few high points that read as if Stoker must have dictated them in a trance: Jonathan’s initial Transylvanian journey, the wreck of the Demeter, the final killing of the undead Lucy, and the closing voyage back through the Carpathians.
 While no stylist—he can’t compare at the sentence level with his fellow fin-de-siècle romancers, Stevenson, Kipling, and Wilde—Stoker is an able mimic of the many voices he records (if too caricatural in his presentation of non-English and lower-class speakers), and he can achieve genuinely uncanny effects simply through precise sensory description and apt metaphors: